tiratiraa/thepyrite.github.io/README.md

-shitty rootful repo with useless tweaks.
+rootful repo with useless tweaks.